The path I chose to help a dog, and where it led me.

 - Authored Conditioning Exercises for Jumping Skill in Chapter 5 of Mastering Jumping Skills Volume One by Linda Mechlenburg/Clean Run Magazine

-- Authored Advanced Conditioning Exercises Chapter for Mastering Jumping Skills Volume Two by Linda Mechlenburg/Clean Run Magazine - available late 2016/early 2017
+- Authored Advanced Conditioning Exercises Chapter for Mastering Jumping Skills Volume Two by Linda Mechlenburg/Clean Run Magazine - available 2018

 - Published 12 articles about Canine Fitness in Clean Run Magazine Jan - Dec 2015

-- Co authoring articles with Alan Gardner for Animal Therapy Magazine 2017
+- Co authored articles with Alan Gardner for Animal Therapy Magazine 2017

 Pawsitive Performance Online Sport Dog Classes